jacoblundeen/FFNN/README.md

 # FFNN
-This is a feedforward neural network with backpropagation written for an A.I. course.
+This is a feedforward neural network with backpropagation written for a graduate level A.I. course.
+It uses no pre-canned packages except for Numpy.